seibert-media/automatix/README.md

 **--vars-file** _VARS_FILE_PATH_
 : Use this to specify a CSV file from where **automatix** reads systems, variables and secrets.
 First row must contain the field types and names.
-You may also specify an ID field.
+You may also specify an `label` field.
-  Example: `ID,systems:mysystem,vars:myvar`.
+  Example: `label,systems:mysystem,vars:myvar`.
 The automatix script will be processed for each row sequentially.

 **--print-overview**, **-p**